 - b) Official transcript Obtain official transcripts in sealed, stamped envelopes from all previous colleges and universities you have attended, regardless of whether or not you completed a degree.
 Send them unopened with your application. - c) Personal statement This statement (1 2 pages) should encompass your scholarly and professional interests and goals and link them with the academic and research components of Pacific College's post-graduate doctoral program. - d) A current resumé that lists the following: - Education (both academic and continuing education) - Work history (include description of all clinical practice experience) - Experience in teaching and/or research - Publications and formal conference presentations - Membership in professional organizations - Honors and awards. - e) Evidence of licensure. - f) One passport-size photo - 4.
 Case Study Once a completed application and fee are received, the applicant will be sent three case studies.
 The applicant is required to select one of the cases and submit no more than three typed pages of detailed diagnosis and treatment information in response to the case study selected.
 This writing sample should represent the level of training and expertise the applicant currently has in the given context. - 5.
-International students for whom English is a second language must provide evidence of the Test of English as a Foreign Language (TOEFL) score of 61 ibt (internet-based test) or International English Language Testing System (IELTS) score of 6 or 600 on Test of English for International Communication (TOEIC) and TOEFL ibt (internet-based test) with speaking score of 26 or IELTS score of 6 or completion of at least 60 credits from a U.S. college or university or a foreign institution where the curriculum is taught in English.
+International students for whom English is a second language must provide evidence of a Test of English as a Foreign Language (TOEFL) iBT (internet Based Test) of both written and spoken English.
+All applicants must achieve a TOEFL/iBT score of at least 79-80.